Joel-Barratt/Eukaryotyping/README.md

 ## Additional Information

-For additional detailed inforamation about how the Eukaryotyping algorithm works, please read []
+For additional detailed inforamation about how the Eukaryotyping algorithm works:

+Please read [BACKGROUND](symlink) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Deployment